-I’m wrapping up editing on the second book in the Dragonriders of Fiorenza series, Dragon’s Inferno.
-(Naturally I do recommend reading Assassin’s Blade, book 1, to know what’s going on in the series.)
+I’m wrapping up editing on the third book in the Dragonriders of Fiorenza series, Guardian’s Race.
+(Naturally I do recommend reading Assassin’s Blade, and Dragon’s Inferno first to know what’s going on in the series.)
 I always worry about posting excerpts from the second book because sometimes you get SPOILERS by accident, but I think we’re safe here.

 This is later in the book, when our heroine, Fia, has disguised herself as a man in order to have a shot at getting into the biggest race of her lifetime.

 Now that she’d secured the dragon-guard position, Fia’s ambition was off and running.

 The next morning, Giova, the stabler, tied up a spell-caster that Fia had knocked down just a few minutes before.

 “What if I flew your dragon in the race?” she asked.

 “What if I turned you into a little stone statue and you never spoke again?” the stabler said, pulling the knots tight around the man’s wrists.